 After week 4, you will continue to take 2 capsules of metformin/placebo 2 times each day.

-If you are in Group 2 or 3, you will also receive lifestyle intervention.
-You will have 16 lifestyle intervention sessions over 4 months.
+If you are receiving the lifestyle intervention, you will have 16 lifestyle intervention sessions over 4 months.
 At each of these sessions, you will discuss methods for managing your weight.
 You will receive print materials and worksheets, measuring utensils, and a food scale.
 You will be instructed how to use each of these materials and how often to use them during the study.
 You will also be provided with opportunities for supervised exercise (such as group exercise class and group walks).

 If you are traveling during a scheduled session, it can be performed over the telephone.
 Each call should last about 30 minutes, during which you will discuss the same goals and information that you would discuss in the in-person sessions.